jsunn-y/CARE/README.md

 # Benchmarking
 Accuracy metrics for benchmarking can be obtained and visualized using `analysis.ipynb`.
 Required format for analysis of one baseline is a csv file where each row is part of the test set, and each row is associated with a ranking of EC numbers ranked from best to worst.
 An example of this file is:

+Additional performance metrics besides k=1 accuracy from the paper can be found in this notebook.

 ## Baselines for task 1 (protein to EC/reaction classification)

 The required CSV for performance analysis using can be obtained for each method as follows: